ADEQ's Southern Regional Office (SRO) in Tucson serves Cochise, Graham, Greenlee, Pima, Santa Cruz and Yuma counties.

 - Ensuring that wastewater treatment facilities, including alternative on-site systems, are constructed and operated safely without harm to the public or environment in accordance with the Clean Water Act and state requirements.

-- Ensuring that southern Arizona's water ways are protected from pollutants in stormwater runoff in accordance with the Clean Water Act and state requirements.
+- Making sure that southern Arizona's water ways are protected from pollutants in stormwater runoff in accordance with the Clean Water Act and state requirements.

 - Providing community outreach and technical and compliance assistance.